Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Multimodal Large Language Models (MLLMs)

-\textit{(III) Scenario Captioning:} This tasks reflects an intermediate level of understanding of driving scenarios.
-Ishaq et al.~\cite{ishaq2025tracking} propose a scenario-level spatial understanding framework that integrates short video clips, driving trajectories as text, and textual queries.
-They use a trajectory encoder and a Query Former to fuse the modalities, which are then passed into a frozen LLaMA-2 model with adapter layers.
-The model is fine-tuned by training both the Query Former and the adapters for efficient multimodal reasoning.
+Specificly, WTS~\cite{kong2024wts} and V3LMA~\cite{lubberstedt2025v3lma} focus on the scenario captioning which emphasizes observable elements, reasoning targets spatial-temporal relations, intent inference, and causal analysis.
+WTS~\cite{kong2024wts} uses GPT-3.5 externally to generate human-guided ground truth captions and evaluate model outputs via LLMScore, which assesses semantic and syntactic similarity.
+The proposed Instance-VideoLLM combines \gls{clip} ViT-L/14, a Video \gls{qformer}, and Vicuna-7B, with fine-tuning applied to the adapter and \gls{qformer}.
+The model is trained on enhanced video inputs incorporating bounding boxes, gaze data, and scene context, and is compared against other off-the-shelf \glspl{mllm}.
 V3LMA~\cite{lubberstedt2025v3lma} proposes a fusion method that combines pre-trained \glspl{llm} and \glspl{vlm} to enhance zero-shot 3D scenario understanding.
 They use off-the-shelf tools for grounding, object detection, and depth estimation to generate structured scenario descriptions, which are fed into the \gls{llm}.
 Visual features from an \gls{mllm} are then fused at either the feature level or the classification head.
 Despite being zero-shot, the model achieves competitive performance, comparable to fine-tuned \glspl{mllm}.

-Current \glspl{mllm} for scene and scenario understanding primarily focus on short-term temporal contexts and curated question-answering tasks, which limits their capacity for deep reasoning.
-To advance toward high-level scenario reasoning, future work should explore long-range temporal modeling, causal inference across event sequences, and robust handling of out-of-distribution scenarios.
+Current \glspl{mllm} for scene and scenario understanding primarily focus on short-term temporal contexts and curated question-answering tasks, which lacks validation in realistic, real-world settings.
+To move toward more comprehensive scenario understanding, future work should explore long-range temporal modeling, causal inference across event sequences, and robust handling of out-of-distribution scenarios.